You may find this helpful:1) There's a hole in your sock. Change it and I WILL

-- There's a hole in your sock.
-Change it and I WILLL mend it in the afternoon. ("will" because I understood it was a decision taken in that very moment) Fine
+Lmend (it in the) this afternoon. ("will" because I understood it was a decision taken in that very moment) Fine

 - I have noticed there is a hole in your pullover.
 I AM GOING TO mend it in the afternoon ("going to" as it expressed my intention to mend it and a decision taken before the moment of speaking).
+Fine

 Are these sentences correct?
 Can "I AM MENDING" be used instead, as "in the afternoon" suggests a "fixed plan in the near future" for which the Present continuous is required?
 Used this way, it is very similar to 'BE+going+to'

 Another sentence made me doubt:

 "Look at those black clouds.
 I think _______________ rain."

 I would use the "be going to future" as this is a deduction based on what I see.
 Fine